 STIX Default Vocabularies Data Models

 The STIX Vocabularies data model is defined as one UML package, but can be thought of as a collection of separate data models, each containing one UML enumeration.
 Each vocabulary will be specified using a separate version number, which is appended to the enumeration name.
-This facilitates adding literals to the enumeration without the need to update the version number of any of the other STIX data models, or the version of the full STIX specification.
+This facilitates adding literals to the enumeration without the need to update the version number of any of the other STIX data models or the version number of the full STIX specification.

 AssetTypeVocab-1.0 Enumeration